astronomer/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

-Airflow 2.5.0 introduced the `dag.test()` method, which runs directly in the DAG file and allows you to run all tasks in a DAG within a single serialized Python process.
-This allows for faster iteration when developing DAGs.
+Airflow 2.5.0 introduced the `dag.test()` method, which runs allows you to run all tasks in a DAG within a single serialized Python process without an Airflow Executor or Scheduler component being active.
+This allows for faster iteration when developing DAGs and use of IDE debugging tools.

+The prerequisites to use `dag.test()` are that you are operating in an environment that has:

+- At least Airflow 2.5.0 installed, you can verify this by running `airflow version`.
+- All necessary provider packages installed (for example in a [virtualenv](https://virtualenv.pypa.io/en/latest/)).
+- An [Airflow metastore](airflow-database.md) available if your DAG uses elements of the metastore for example by using XCom.
+The Airflow metastore is created when Airflow is first run in an environment.

 To set up `dag.test()`, you only need to add few lines of code to the end of your DAG file.
 If you are using a traditional DAG context, call `.test()` on the object the context is assigned to.
-If you are using the `@dag` decorator, call the method on a call of the decorated function.
+If you are using the `@dag` decorator assign the called dag function to an object (`dag_object` in the example code) and call the method on that object.

 <Tabs
     defaultValue="traditional"